Delighted is sunsetting.

 Qualtrics suggests migrating to their full XM platform.
 For many Delighted users, especially those on smaller plans, this may not be the best fit.
 Qualtrics is built for enterprise research teams with dedicated analysts.
 If you were on Delighted's $39-$249/month plans, Qualtrics will likely cost significantly more and offer more complexity than you need.

 That's why we wrote this guide.
 There are better options.
+(New to SaaS sunsetting?
+Our glossary explains the key terms, and our survival guide covers the universal migration playbook.)

 2. Key dates and timeline